dinoboff/skeleton/README.rst

 =====

 - Write documentation.
-- Allow skeletons to chain each other (a skeleton could require).
+- Allow skeletons to chain each other (a skeleton could require other skeletons to be applied first).

 Development